mludvig/aws-ethereum-miner/README.md

 ## Tell me more ...

-Check out the instructions in my [Medium article](https://michael-ludvig.medium.com/mining-bitcoin-and-other-crypto-on-aws-eb172940059f), it contains some important considerations.
+Check out the instructions in my [Medium article](https://michael-ludvig.medium.com/mining-ethereum-on-aws-is-it-worth-it-f13645c12eec), it contains some important considerations.
 Alternatively, if you think you know what you are doing follow these instructions:

 * Have your Ethereum wallet address ready.
-You can create a free one for example with [Guarda](https://guarda.io) if needed.
+Best to use [MetaMask](https://metamask.io) as it will let you manage the Ethermine pool payouts.
 * Login to your [AWS account](https://aws.amazon.com).
 * Click the [Launch link](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=ethminer&templateURL=https://s3.us-west-2.amazonaws.com/cnl4uehyq6/ethminer/template-eth-default-vpc.yml) or create the stack manually:
   * Download the [template-eth-custom-vpc.yml](template-eth-custom-vpc.yml) template or [template-eth-default-vpc.yml](template-eth-default-vpc.yml) or clone this Github repository.